Policies: Alcohol and Other Drug Policies

 Rice Lake, WI 54868

-The University provides counseling and referral services for students and employees dealing with alcohol and drug abuse concerns.
+UW-Eau Claire provides counseling and referral services for students and employees dealing with alcohol and drug abuse concerns.
 A variety of community and county resources are also available to assist individuals who need help in this area.
 Students who have problems with alcohol or controlled substances are encouraged to voluntarily contact the Dean of Students Office or University Counseling Services for assistance and additional referral.
 Voluntary contacts with the Dean of Students Office personnel may remain confidential.
-The UW-Eau Claire Dean of Students Office is located at Schofield 240, and the telephone number is 715-836-2325.
+The UW-Eau Claire Dean of Students Office is located at Schofield 240, and the telephone number is 715-836-5626.
 Employees who have problems with alcohol or controlled substances are encouraged voluntarily to contact the Human Resources Employee Assistance Program (EAP) coordinator for referral to counseling or treatment programs.
 Voluntary contacts with the EAP coordinator are confidential.
 For information about how to use our EAP, go to Blugold Insider, log in, click on “Human Resources” and then click “Employee Assistance Program” on the left-hand side.
-Or, you may contact the Ask Center by calling 715-836-3131.
+Or you may contact the Ask Center by calling 715-836-3131.